Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Applications

 \subsubsection{Image Splice Detection}

-\paragraph{Settings} Our \methodabbr offers additional capability in image splice detection.
-We can slightly modify its inference process for source camera identification to support image splice detection without extra training.
-Suppose an image $I_a$ is known to be taken with camera $a$, but it is altered.
-We can predict a map to indicate the areas likely to be altered using the self-consistency of inverse and forward ISP learned by \methodabbr.
+\paragraph{Settings} Suppose that an image $I_a$ is taken with a camera $a$, but it is altered.
+We can predict a map to indicate the areas that are likely to be altered using the self-consistency of \methodabbr.
 This can be viewed as a pixel-level task in image forensics.
-We demonstrate this capability to show the versatility of our \methodabbr.
+We perform this task to show the versatility of our Uni-ISP.

-\paragraph{Results.} \Cref{fig:exp-img-slice-detection} demonstrates the example of \methodabbr's ability in image slice detection, where we put some fake objects on photos taken with iPhone 14 Pro Max.
-We harmonize the pasted fake objects using Poisson image editing~\cite{perez2023poisson}.
-The detection results are the visualization of the SSIM map, where white areas refer to minor differences, i.e., small editing distance, and darker areas indicate the location that may not belong to the original photo.
-The results prove the versatile ability when we unify the learning process of multiple camera ISPs.
+\paragraph{Results} \Cref{fig:exp-img-splice-detection} showcases \methodabbr's capability in image splice detection, where we introduce tampered objects into photos captured by an iPhone 14 Pro Max.
+These objects are seamlessly integrated using generative editing tools for realistic harmonization.
+The detection results are visualized as difference maps, with white regions indicating minimal differences (i.e., small editing distances) and darker regions highlighting areas likely altered from the original image.
+These results underscore \methodabbr's robust performance in unifying the learning of multiple camera ISPs for versatile forensic applications.